jaden-young/eiffel-store/README.md

 ## Installation

 ### Install Meteor
-https://www.meteor.com/install
+The application uses Meteor version 1.4.2.6. https://www.meteor.com/install

 https://guide.meteor.com/

 ### Install MongoDB
-This is so you will be able to import the Eiffel data. https://docs.mongodb.com/manual/installation/
+This is so you will be able to import the Eiffel data.
+If you encounter problems, make sure to use the same version of MongoDB specified in the version of Meteor that you are using. https://docs.mongodb.com/manual/installation/

 ### Import data to MongoDB
 The application is based on data from Eiffel by Ericsson, at the state of [this commit (0303cf3 on 20 Dec 2016)](https://github.com/Ericsson/eiffel/tree/0303cf3f8da97726693ed4218f6ec549f3c10479).

 If you have the data (named **eiffelevents.json**) and the server is running, run the following command:

 ```